Inner page banner image that shows 4 light blue waves on top of one another

 2. Set the washer to a large load and place it on cleaning mode or the hottest setting you have.

-3. Add 3 or 4 cups of white vinegar as the washer fills with water.
+3. Add 3 to 4 cups of white vinegar as the washer fills with water.

 4. Let the washer agitate.